History of synthetic colourants: History

 Early colorants date to prehistoric times.
 Human beings were already relying on natural substances, primarily from vegetables, but also from animals, to color their homes and artifacts.
 Cave drawings like those in Altamira or Lascaux were made in the Ice Age 15,000 to 30,000 years ago.
 Using pigments for coloration is among the oldest cultural activities of mankind.
 The important substrates of pre-industrial societies were generally naturally occurring (cotton, silk, wool, leather, paper) and therefore share similarities, since they are primarily saccharide or peptide polymers.

-The nineteenth and twentieth century in particular saw an expansion in colorant use and production, yielding many pigments and dyes in use today.
+The 19th and 20th century in particular saw an expansion in colorant use and production, yielding many pigments and dyes in use today.
 The availability of strong acidic or alkaline environments like sulphuric acid and synthetic sodium carbonate was crucial in this process.
 These conditions became possible due to price drops in reagents due to new industrial preparations like the LeBlanc process, where potassium carbonate formerly obtained from ashes was replaced by sodium carbonate.
 However, many early colorants are no longer produced due to economics, or high toxicity, for example Schweinfurt green (cupric acetate arsenite), Scheele's green (copper(II) arsenite), and Naples yellow (lead antimonate).

 The late 1850s saw the introduction of the first modern synthetic dyes, which brought more color and variety of color to Europe.
 In addition to being multi-varied and extraordinarily intense, these new dyes were notoriously unstable, rapidly fading and turning when exposed to sunlight, washing, and other chemical or physical agents.
 This led to new systems of categorization and study of colorants, which in turn lead to the synthesis of more color-fast modern colorants.
 Synthetic colors found themselves in not only dyes and paints but also inks and foodstuffs, permeating consumer culture.

-Natural products

-In ancient cave paintings natural manganese oxide and charcoal were used for black shades and iron oxides for yellow, orange, and red color tones.
-Examples of similar earth pigments that persisted to more modern times are the red pigment vermilion (mercury sulphide), the yellow orpiment (arsenic trisulphide), the green malachite (basic copper carbonate) and the blue lapis lazuli (natural ultramarine).
-Natural sources of white pigments include chalk and kaolin, while black pigments are often obtained as charcoal and as soot.